 Various spices, permitted additives, and some starch, such as maize meal may be added.
 These measures were taken to ensure boerewors remains as true to the original as possible.

-If a product is labelled ‘wors’ then it’s not genuine boerewors – the special label of ‘boerewors’ being attached only to sausages that have passed the requirements regarding content.
+If a product is labeled ‘wors’ then it’s not genuine boerewors – the special label of ‘boerewors’ being attached only to sausages that have passed the requirements regarding content.

 Farmers and hunters make their own boerewors, sometimes using venison from kudu, eland or springbok.
 Their wors is mixed with pork – from domestic, wild pig or warthog.